learn-co-curriculum/dsc-quiz-data-cleaning-pandas/README.md

-Match the commands with their expected outputs:
+Match the commands to their expected outputs:

 1. `df.notna().sum()`
 2. `df.isna().any()`
 3. `df['z'].isna()`